ChrisFox-Eth/2026GPTees/docs/EXECUTION_QUESTIONNAIRE.md

 - Edit the **Draft answer** fields into your **Final answer**.
 - If a question has **Repo-based observation: Not found**, the repo did not contain an explicit answer.
 - Keep the **Evidence** links so decisions stay auditable.
+- Repo docs may be stale; treat **Owner clarifications** as the most current source-of-truth unless you override them.

 ## Owner clarifications (2025-12-13)